WORDS: ELLIOTT HUGHES | PHOTOS: BONHAMS

-The selection of Bonhams as Formula 1’s official auction partner is apt as the auction house has previously sold several significant F1 cars including the ex-Fangio 1954 Mercedes-Benz W196 that crossed the block in 2013 at the Goodwood Festival of Speed.
+The selection of Bonhams as Formula 1’s official auction partner is apt, because the auction house has previously sold several significant F1 cars including the ex-Fangio 1954 Mercedes-Benz W196 that crossed the block in 2013 at the Goodwood Festival of Speed.

-Fangio’s W196 achieved a remarkable £19.6m ($29.6m), making it the most valuable Formula 1 car ever sold at auction – a record it still holds almost ten years later.
+Fangio’s W196 achieved a remarkable £19.6m ($29.6m), making it the most valuable F1 car ever sold at auction – a record it still holds almost ten years later.

 More recent challengers consigned through Bonhams include the 1993 McLaren MP4/8A driven to victory at the Monaco Grand Prix by Ayrton Senna, and ‘Red Five’, the championship-winning Williams FW14B driven by Nigel Mansell in 1992.

 “Formula 1 is the greatest racing spectacle on Earth, and we are delighted to become its official auction partner.
 Sharing Bonhams’ unrivalled passion for cars on the biggest stage possible is a tantalising prospect,” said Bonhams Collector Cars managing director Maarten ten Holder.